PlotPyStack/guiqwt/doc/development.rst

   in the Qt version used in PyQt4 v4.4) -- if not, a workaround should be implemented to avoid breaking compatibility

+* do not use the PyQt-specific QFileDialog static methods (not present in Qt) which were introduced in PyQt v4.6: `getOpenFileNameAndFilter`, `getOpenFileNamesAndFilter` and `getSaveFileNameAndFilter` (`guidata` provides wrappers around `QFileDialog` static methods handling the selected filter which were taken from the `spyderlib` library (from module `spyderlib.qt.compat`): they are available in `guidata.qt.compat`)

 PyQt / PySide compatibility
 ---------------------------